betw/piggy_bankAppFrontend/user-journeyAndScreenshot/api-spec/ProgressTracking/api-spec.md

 **Requirements:**

-*   plan exists and belongs to user
+*   plan exists and belongs to the user associated with the session

 **Effects:**